Surfshark vs ExpressVPN: Which is Best For Anonymity and Security?

 The price difference between ExpressVPN and Surfshark is the critical point of differentiation.
 Surfshark is more affordable than ExpressVPN on all plans besides the rolling monthly contract.

-Users save a ton with Surfshark because two years of service costs just $60 instead of $100 for ExpressVPN.
+Users save a ton with Surfshark because two years of VPN service costs just $60 instead of $100 for ExpressVPN.
 Even if you only need a VPN for a year, Surfshark is still less expensive than ExpressVPN.

 It's hard to find reasons not to use Surfshark, given the generally faster speeds and a few extra features like a double VPN.
 (Surfshark calls it MultiHop.
 This allows users to connect via two different VPN servers.)
 It has a significant enough competitive advantage to make the service more tempting.
 In our comparison, Surfshark VPN wins by a landslide!